simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

-a cute outcome from such a simple approach, it isn&#8217;t nearly enough; with $$d=8$$ and $$k=5$$, wer&#8217;e working with seeds of size 12, which would typically be unique in the _E. coli_ reference, but certainly wouldn&#8217;t be in the human genome, or for metageomic applications.
+a cute outcome from such a simple approach, it isn&#8217;t nearly enough; with $$d=8$$ and $$k=5$$, wer&#8217;e working with seeds of size 12, which would typically be unique in the _E. coli_ reference, but certainly wouldn&#8217;t be in the human genome, or for metagenomic applications.

 ### EM Rescaling